 The Foundation is a registered 501(c)(3) nonprofit organization that is supported primarily through donor contributions and internal fundraising activities sponsored by In-N-Out Burger.
 In addition, In-N-Out Burger pays all costs associated with The Foundation, so that every penny raised goes directly to help abused and neglected children!

 Women of Substance & Men of Honor (WOSMOH) is dedicated to providing support to young people ages 12-24 that have been in the Foster Care System and/or Juvenile Justice Detention Centers.
 They do this by providing consistent and recurring structured learning environments through leadership classes, high school completion and college pathways classes, as well as one on one mentoring in the Ventura Youth Correctional Facility, Juvenile Halls, Probation Camps, and Foster Care Group Homes.

 The Foundation is supported primarily through donor contributions

 Child abuse is when a parent or caregiver, whether through action or failing to act, causes injury, death, emotional harm or risk of serious harm to a child.
 There are many forms of child maltreatment, including neglect, physical abuse, sexual abuse, exploitation and emotional abuse.

 With your help, we can help prevent the unconscionable act of child abuse, and change the startling facts that go with it.
 Together, let’s help give a voice, and a chance, to abused children everywhere.

-To non-profit organizations that most closely match our purpose in communities where In-N-Out Burger does business
+To non-profit organizations that most closely match our purpose

 For application guidelines and next steps Click Here